 Freshman year is the biggest year of your college career!
 It’s the beginning of a brand-new experience that involves making new friends, learning new things, and a ton of personal growth, too.
-What you do during freshman year sets the foundation that will make or break your college experience.
-That may sound like a lot of pressure, but don’t stress — we have 10 tips that will help you survive freshman year at UT Tyler.
+What you do during freshman year sets the foundation to make or break your college experience.
+That may sound like a lot of pressure, but don’t stress — we have 10 tips to help you survive freshman year at UT Tyler.

 Tip 1: Prioritize your education.

 College is a great environment for making friends and partying, but college is first and foremost about getting an education.
 It’s easy to get distracted by the social aspect of college and forget about maintaining good grades.
 But remember, your ultimate goal is to come out of this with a degree!
 Not to mention, you’re also paying for your classes now, and tuition isn’t cheap.
 The consequences of failing a class are higher now than in high school.
 Buckle down on your study habits, take good notes, and make school your priority.

 Tip 2: Take care of your mental health.